 However, after a few days of testing, mostly by importing a few albums into a Catalog and into multiple Sessions, I knew that Sessions wouldn’t work for me – a Catalog it would have to be.

 Capture One seems to be used more by professionals rather than enthusiasts (like myself).
 Professionals typically do a shoot for a client, select potential keepers, process them and generate final output photographs to hand over.
 They rarely revisit their photographs.
 They almost never have ‘smart albums’ pulling photographs dynamically from different shoots based on keywords or other metadata.
-Capture One’s Sessions work wonderfully well for this use case – they are self contained, well organized and easily ported.
+Capture One’s Sessions work wonderfully well for this use case – they are self-contained, well organized, and easily ported.

 I don’t work that way – I don’t have shoots, I photograph places or for occasions.
 That is how I manage them too – by where the photographs were taken or by the occasion they were shot in.
-I use keywords, color tags and sometimes even camera metadata to create Lightroom Smart Albums.
-A single unified library, such as Lightroom’s catalog, lends itself well for this way of photography and management.
+I use keywords, color tags, and sometimes even camera metadata to create Lightroom Smart Albums.
+A single unified library, such as Lightroom’s catalog, lends itself well to this way of photography and management.
 A freebie in terms of folder management afforded by Lightroom is in the way it organizes photographs.
 I typically create a folder for an event/place/occasion and within this folder Lightroom creates sub-folders by the year and date.
 So when I want to look at all my, say, Memorial Day vacation photographs, I just click on that folder and all my photographs, across years, show up.
 The way Capture One’s Sessions work breaks this – since there is no central database holding all my photographs, I’d need to jump across sessions when I’m looking for that one photograph I’m after.
 Sessions also render keywords pretty much useless.

 Having decided on Catalogs, I now had to build one.
 The easiest option was to point Capture One to the parent folder that houses all my photographs and import them in one go.
 This I tried.
 However, a seemingly insignificant difference in the way Capture One displays folder contents than Lightroom forced me to change plans.